dathere/qsv-vader-sentiment-rust/README.md

 # VADER-Sentiment-Analysis

-> NOTE: This fork of https://github.com/ckw017/vader-sentiment-rust is primarily here to remove the println! debugging messages.
+> NOTE: This fork of https://github.com/ckw017/vader-sentiment-rust.
+There have been no updates to the original codebase, and many dependencies are out of date.
-Even though those debug messages were [merged](https://github.com/ckw017/vader-sentiment-rust/commit/42500c80b1aff9e0dd0517f64e7d4d9d12ec182c), the version published on crates.io still has them.
-Once https://crates.io/crates/vader_sentiment is updated, this version will be removed.
+This renamed fork is primarily to make it compatible with the `qsv` CLI tool.
 ---
 VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is *specifically attuned to sentiments expressed in social media*.
 It is fully open-sourced under the [MIT License](http://choosealicense.com/). **This is a port of the original module**, which was written in Python.
 If you'd like to make a contribution, please checkout  [the original author's work here](https://github.com/cjhutto/vaderSentiment).